Entropy-Based Doppler Centroid Estimation and Speckle Noise Reduction for Spaceborne SAR Imaging: Doppler-Centroid Estimation

-In the case of nonzero squint angle, the signal in the azimuth direction is no longer a baseband signal.
+In the case of non-zero squint angle the signal in the azimuth direction is no longer a base-band signal.
 In other words, the center of the spectrum is not at zero Doppler frequency.
+In strip-map mode, the Doppler centroid frequency is the point at which the target is at the center of the antenna main-lobe and hence, it receives the maximum energy from the radar.